KevinMusgrave/pytorch-metric-learning/docs/accuracy_calculation.md

 	{"label_counts": label_counts,           # A dictionary mapping from reference labels to the number of times they occur "knn_labels": knn_labels,                # A 2d array where each row is the labels of the nearest neighbors of each query.
 The neighbors are retrieved from the reference set
     "knn_distances": knn_distances           # The euclidean distance corresponding to each k-nearest neighbor in knn_labels
-    "lone_query_labels": lone_query_labels   # The set of labels (in the form of a numpy array) that have only 1 occurrence in reference_labels
+    "lone_query_labels": lone_query_labels   # The set of labels (in the form of a torch array) that have only 1 occurrence in reference_labels
     "not_lone_query_mask": not_lone_query_mask} # A boolean mask, where True means that a query element has at least 1 possible neighbor in reference.
 ```